top of page

 They had been seventeen and wild, all laughter and desire, barefoot in the bed of Jake’s rusted Ford, lying on a patchwork quilt that had belonged to his grandmother.
 They’d snuck out after dinner, hearts thumping like drums, fingers laced together as they took that old dirt road past the cotton fields and the Miller farm.

-“I heard it’s gonna rain,” she’d whispered, as they climbed into the truck bed.
+“I heard it’s going to rain,” she’d whispered, as they climbed into the truck bed.

 He had smiled and leaned in closer.
-“Let it.”
+“Good let it.”

-Half a moon peeked through a sky mottled with clouds, and they stared up at it, teenagers pretending time wasn’t chasing them.
+Half a moon peeked through a sky filled with clouds, and they stared up at it, teenagers pretending time wasn’t chasing them.
 College was coming.
 Futures that would split them apart.
 Her scholarship to New York University.
-His father’s expectations to stay and run the land.
+His father’s expectations to stay and work the land.

 But that night, none of it mattered.